Does Kratom Interact With Methadone?

 - Methadone is prescribed and used under medical supervision.

-- Methadone is a pill and can’t be injected, eliminating the risk of disease transmission through needles and significantly reducing the potential for overdose and harm.
+- Methadone is a pill and can’t be injected, eliminating the risk of needle-born diseases and significantly reducing the potential for overdose and harm.

-- Patients enrolled in methadone treatment don’t need to resort to criminal activity to get their opiate fix — leading to lower levels of crime.
+- Patients enrolled in methadone treatment don’t need to resort to criminal activity to get their opiate fix —leading to lower crime levels.